Jelly roll fold: Non-capsid proteins

 Single jelly rolls also occur in non-capsid viral proteins, including minor components of the assembled virion as well as non-virion proteins such as polyhedrin.
+In plant viruses, the 30K superfamily movement proteins responsible for intercellular transport of viral genomes or entire capsids through plasmodesmata channels have the single jelly-roll fold and have evolved from the capsid proteins of small icosahedral viruses.

 Cellular proteins

 Both single and double jelly roll folds are found in proteins of cellular origin.
 One class of cellular proteins with single jelly roll fold is the nucleoplasmins, which serve as molecular chaperone proteins for histone assembly into nucleosomes.
 The N-terminal domain of nucleoplasmins possesses a single jelly roll fold and assembled into a pentamer.
 Similar structures have since been reported in additional groups of chromatin remodeling proteins.
 Jelly roll motifs with identical beta-sheet connectivity are also found in tumor necrosis factor ligands and proteins from the bacterium Yersinia pseudotuberculosis that belong to a class of viral and bacterial proteins known as superantigens.

 More broadly, the members of the extremely diverse cupin superfamily are also often described as jelly rolls; though the common core of the cupin domain structure contains only six beta strands, many cupins have eight.
-Examples include the non-heme dioxygenase enzymes and JmjC-family histone demethylases.
+Examples include the non-heme dioxygenase enzymes (including alpha-ketoglutarate-dependent hydroxylases) and JmjC-family histone demethylases.

 Cellular proteins with the double jelly roll fold include glycoside hydrolases of the DUF2961 family, peptide:N-glycosidase F (PNGases F) and peptidylglycine alpha-amidating monooxygenase.